OSUrobotics/follow-the-leader/README.md

 ## How to run the controller

-First, make sure you have properly installed all the dependencies (see the Dependencies section) and built and sourced the ROS2 environment.
+First, make sure you have properly installed all the dependencies (see the Dependencies section) and built (`colcon build`) and sourced the ROS2 environment.
 The following commands should then start all the controllers necessary for the 3D controller:

 ```
 ros2 launch follow_the_leader core_ftl_3d.launch.py